-Document Number: ABS-V01-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 6 Linked to Policy Number: OPSP11
+Document Number: ABS-V02-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 6 Linked to Policy Number: OPSP11

 Our timetable has been carefully designed to meet the individual needs of existing cohort.
 This includes careful planning in order to reduce transitions and plentiful opportunities to support sensory, social communication and mental health needs.
 As such, Emotional Check In, Wellbeing Wednesday, Clinical Interventions and Life Skills have all been included in curriculum.
 Through high quality teaching of knowledge, skills and vocabulary across core and foundation subjects, all pupils are challenged to achieve the best possible outcomes and make progress across all Key Stages.
 Detailed schemes of work are used to ensure pupils cover the content for their key stage and close any gaps in knowledge, so they are prepared for the following key stage and transition.
 The delivery of key focus areas related to learning, work and life are reflective of age, stage, and carefully selected learning experiences based on individual pupil needs.
-A range of specific approaches are used to implement and deliver the curriculum, such as:

-- Learning outside of the classroom and personal development activities

-- Interdisciplinary approaches, using strategies from education, care and therapy

-- Real-world and functional activities

-- Interactive activities and games

-- Exploration of new vocabulary and ambiguous language

-- Recall tasks

-- Worksheets/work books/extended writing opportunities

-- Role-play and discussion

-- Practical activities

-- Modelling, questioning and scaffolding

-- Inquiry and project-based tasks

-- Collaborative and independent learning

-- Cross-curricular learning

-4.2 KS1 Continuous Provision

-Intent In KS1 at Ashbrooke School, core and foundation subjects are being deliver through a continuous provision approach, which is often in EYFS.
+A range of specific approaches are used to implement and deliver the curriculum, such as: Learning outside of the classroom and personal development activities Interdisciplinary approaches, using strategies from education, care and therapy Real-world and functional activities Interactive activities and games Exploration of new vocabulary and ambiguous language Recall tasks Worksheets/work books/extended writing opportunities Role-play and discussion Practical activities Practical activities Modelling, questioning and scaffolding Inquiry and project-based tasks Collaborative and independent learning Cross-curricular learning 4.2 KS1 Continuous Provision Intent In KS1 at Ashbrooke School, core and foundation subjects are being deliver through a continuous provision approach, which is often in EYFS.
 This is the core provision, indoors and outdoors, that is available to children all day, every day.
 This provision does not fundamentally change daily, so children always know what is there and what they can help themselves to during child-led learning.

-This approach allow for learning through exploration, child-initiated learning, promoting independence in making choices and becoming active learners - so pupils develop the 'characteristics of effective learning' in KS1

-Implementation

-To ensure that pupils can act independently in their space, KS1 learning environments enable pupils to

-- Freely access the resources with little or no adult assistance - Understand how each resource could be used - Know how to clean up and put away the resources themselves - Be involved in creating the provision (so they're curious and have a sense of ownership)

-Below, we walk you through how you can meet these needs in the classroom

-Ashbrooke's continuous provision areas are enclosed, clearly defined spaces.
+This approach allow for learning through exploration, child-initiated learning, promoting independence in making choices and becoming active learners - so pupils develop the 'characteristics of effective learning' in KS1 Implementation To ensure that pupils can act independently in their space, KS1 learning environments enable pupils to Freely access the resources with little or no adult assistance Understand how each resource could be used Know how to clean up and put away the resources themselves Be involved in creating the provision (so they're curious and have a sense of ownership) Below, we walk you through how you can meet these needs in the classroom Ashbrooke's continuous provision areas are enclosed, clearly defined spaces.
 This leads to fewer distractions and provides the context for children to collaborate, form relationships and communicate.
 Staff think carefully about the layout of the room and consider which areas are likely to work well together or alongside each other in order to promote mathematical thinking or meaningful writing opportunities.
+Likewise, learning materials are separated into small containers/ baskets so that the children can easily see what is available to them.

-Document Number: ABS-V01-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 7 Linked to Policy Number: OPSP11
+Document Number: ABS-V02-0625 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 7 Linked to Policy Number: OPSP11